Adzzzy/Basic-Paxos/README.md

 **Create a new project**
 - Open up the IDE and click on the option to create a new project.
 Choose Java as the project type if it isn't already done so by default.
-- Change the project location to the folder where you've stored this repository, or leave it as the default location and drag the files into the project afterwards.
+- Change the project location to the folder where you've stored this repository, or leave it as the default location and drag the java files into the project afterwards.

 **Run the project**
 - Click on the Client.java file from the project files on the left-hand side, then press the green run button on the bar near the top of the project window.